SEADRAGON27/parser-shoes/README.md

 This code will allow you to find the best price for a certain shoe model.
-You only need to enter the model and select categories.The project is 95% complete.
+You only need to enter the model and select categories.